Professional Staff Recruitment

 - Knowledge of housing functions essential.

-- Experience working with housing assignments and facility related issues, including room changes, maintenance requests and administrative paperwork needed to manage various processes.
+- Experience working with housing assignments and facility related issues, including room changes and maintenance requests.

 - Capacity to work in a 24-hour/7 day environment with the ability to quickly respond to and handle situations for the entire residential campus.